 Understanding Database Creation in Fast App Framework

 And so, there will be a certain amount of yielding to the opinions of the framework, as there always is.
 For insight as to what those opinions are, look at the definition of fast_app().
-In VSCode or Code AI, that’s just a matter of right-clicking on it and selecting Go to Definition, which is what Jeremy more or less does in the video.
+In VSCode or Cursor AI, that’s just a matter of right-clicking on it and selecting Go to Definition, which is what Jeremy more or less does in the video.
 And the fact that creating a database right in the first optional position of an app object you’ll be creating from fast_app() strongly implies creating a little database is just something you do.
 Now whether this is per-user, single database per user, one database across all users with the user data isolation unaddressed at the simplest example, I’m not sure yet and have to discover.

 Asynchronous Communication in Single-Page Applications Explained